 In Shawn’s studies of people in the workplace, he found that only 25% of their job success is predicated by their IQ.
 That 75% of it relates to optimism levels, social support, and their ability to see stress as a challenge instead of a threat.

-Our focus is wrong, he tells us that it simply leads us to more unhappiness.
+If our focus is wrong, he tells us that it simply leads us to more unhappiness.
 The typical success formula of, “work harder and you’ll be successful, then when you’re more successful you’ll be happier” simply can’t work because we’re constantly chasing happiness.
-That, once we achieve some level of success we move the goal and go back to chasing happiness.
+And that, once we achieve some level of success we move the goal and go back to chasing happiness.
 If happiness is on the other side of success then we’ll never get there.

 By being what I like to call Happy Now his studies show that our brain simply performs significantly better with positive input.
 We get what he calls a happiness advantage and our energy is up, our creativity is better and imagine this, when we’re happy at work, we’re actually more productive.